 - Waterproof bags to protect your equipment’s like Cameras and Camcorders.

 - Some people find contact lenses uncomfortable in Uganda because of the dust.
-However you may find it more comfortable to wear glasses while on the road.
+However, you may find it more comfortable to wear glasses while on the road.

-- Antiseptic hand wash.
+- Antiseptic hand washes.